-And of course, style plays just an important role.
-Yes you’re going to want a pair that ultimately performs well, but you’ve got to look cool in front of the ladies, right?
-Here are some of the very best pairs of men’s yoga pants currently available.
+And of course, style also plays an important role.
+Yes, you’re going to want a pair that ultimately performs well, but you’ve got to look cool in front of the ladies, right?
+If you’re keen to try your hand at men’s yoga, here are some of the very best pairs of men’s yoga pants currently available.

 Lululemon In Mind Pant

-Lululemon was literally created to cater for yogis everywhere and the company has become synonymous with all things mind, body and soul.
-Lululemon now offers a complete range of everyday and gym clothing, but products such as the In Mind Pants are quite literally designed for yoga.
 They're mega-stretchy and contour to your body so you're not left with excess material dangling around.
-Sweat will be wicked away from your body in a jiffy and mesh panels are placed in particularly sweat-prone areas to increase airflow.
-They rock a slick silhouette too, and can be had in any of three colours.
+The fabric is sweat wicking, and mesh panels are placed in particularly sweat-prone areas to increase airflow.
+They rock a slick silhouette too, and can be had in three colours.